 "Demurrage Costs" means the average cost across all Access Holders of demurrage in respect of the loading of Coal on vessels at the Terminal over any period of 3 consecutive months (as estimated by the Operator in accordance with its historical practice of estimating notional demurrage costs).

+"Differentiated" has the meaning given in the Access Undertaking.

 "Direct Loss" means charges actually paid pursuant to this Agreement in respect of the period of the Delay.
 For the purposes of clause 13.4, the User's losses arising out of a Delay will be taken to include the amount of the relevant Direct Losses.

 "Due Date" has the meaning given in clause 5.1.